Multi-frame blind deconvolution and phase diversity with statistical inclusion of uncorrected high-order modes: Introduction

-Essentially, the fitted low-order modes are enough to model the core of the PSF, successfully restoring the structures and resolution of the real scene.
-These are also the modes that are partially corrected with AO, but do not require model-dependent calibrations to be correctly estimated with MFBD methods.

-The details in the less well determined high-order modes matter less, but they combine to produce extended wings of the PSFs which affects the contrast.
-Because of this, they only need to be corrected in a statistical sense, using a model of the atmospheric turbulence much like in Speckle.
-But relying on statistics only for the completely uncorrected high-order modes.
+To a good approximation, the fitted low-order modes are enough to model the core of the PSF, successfully restoring the structures and resolution of the real scene.
+The details in the less-well-determined high-order modes are of less importance, but they combine to produce extended wings of the PSFs, which affect the contrast.
+If any AO-corrected modes are included in the MFBD-fitted modes, the unaltered high-order components therefore only need to be corrected in a statistical sense, using a model of the atmospheric turbulence.
+This is similar to Speckle, except that Speckle uses the statistics for the entire wavefronts.

 To implement this high-order wavefront compensation, we use the PD concept in a novel way.
-We introduce the uncorrected high-order wavefront contributions, in the statistical sense, already in the MFBD-based image restoration step.
-A fully developed method is outside the scope of this paper, here we give a proof of concept with synthetic data.
+We introduce random but fixed contributions from the uncorrected high-order wavefront modes in a statistical sense as early as in the MFBD-based image restoration step.
+A fully developed method is outside the scope of this paper; here we provide a proof of concept with synthetic data.
 We ignore complications such as noise, anisoplanatism, or modeling of a real AO system, but demonstrate that SD has the potential to improve estimation of the PSFs and make the restored contrast consistently more correct, without significantly increasing the computing time.
 We also investigate the method's sensitivity to a few different kinds of errors.

 We revisit the theory of MFBD and PD in Sect.~\ref{sec:theory} as well as the method of \citet{scharmer10high-order} and then go on to develop the proposed method.
 In Sect.~\ref{sec:synthetic-data} we describe our synthetic data, simulating the effects of atmospheric turbulence with varying strength as well as AO correction of varying numbers of modes.
 We demonstrate some aspects of the proposed method in Sect.~\ref{sec:processing} and discuss the results in Sect.~\ref{sec:discussion}.
 We end with some conclusions in Sect.~\ref{sec:conclusions}.